If you wish to take some time off from your course, you may be able to apply for a leave of absence.

 - a traumatic experience which affects your ability to study

-Each application for a leave of absence will be assessed on its own merits and must be supported by appropriate documentation.
+Each application for leave of absence to be reported to Home Affairs under compassionate and compelling circumstances by UTS International will be assessed on its own merits and must be supported by appropriate documentation.

-First, your faculty needs to approve your leave of absence application.
-Then UTS International will assess your application, to check it fits the criteria of compassionate or compelling grounds.
-If it does, UTS International will report this to the Department of Immigration and Border Protection (DIBP) and you will normally be able to maintain your student visa.
+If you believe you have a case for your leave of absence to be reported to Home Affairs on compassionate or compelling grounds, you will need to provide documentation to UTS International, who will assess your application check if it meets the criteria.
+If it does, UTS International will report this to the Department of Home Affairs and you will normally be able to maintain your student visa for one session.

-If you wish to apply for a leave of absence you should discuss your application with a Student Adviser.
+If you wish to apply for your leave of absence to be reported on compassionate or compelling grounds to the Department of Home Affairs, you can discuss your application with a Student Adviser.

 Information for US Financial Aid recipients